-Making Sense of Media Network
+Making Sense of Media Network and Panel

-Alongside Ofcom’s Making Sense of Media Advisory Panel, our Making Sense of Media Network was set up in July 2019.
-We currently have over 250 network members, across a range of organisations in the UK and internationally.
-The aim is to increase collaboration, information-sharing and debate to improve media literacy in the UK.
+Established in 2019, our network currently has 460 members representing a variety of organisations in the UK and internationally.
+The purpose of the network is to increase collaboration, information-sharing and debate to improve media literacy in the UK.

 We want to use our research and insights from across sectors as a foundation for developing the most effective initiatives and to inform media literacy policy.
 We want the network to continue to build and share evidence of UK adults’ and children’s understanding and use of electronic media.